mpv-player/mpv/DOCS/man/options.rst

 ``--demuxer-thread=<yes|no>``
     Run the demuxer in a separate thread, and let it prefetch a certain amount of packets (default: yes).
-Having this enabled may lead to smoother playback, but on the other hand can add delays to seeking or track switching.
+Having this enabled leads to smoother playback, enables features like prefetching, and prevents that stuck network freezes the player.
+On the other hand, it can add overhead, or the background prefetching can hog CPU resources.

+    Disabling this option is not recommended.
+Use it for debugging only.

 ``--demuxer-readahead-secs=<seconds>``
     If ``--demuxer-thread`` is enabled, this controls how much the demuxer